 It's important that one starts to change the thinking processes of negativity that, perhaps, led to the disorganization in the first place.
 If someone tells himself that he is a slob, he will likely live up to that self-image created by him or by those around him.

-By taking a step back and reprogramming that habitual thought, the actions made can more freely change as well.

-One first receives true awareness of the disorder of chronic disorganization when it starts to negatively affect relationships with friends and family members.
+By taking a step back and reprogramming that habitual thought, the actions made can more freely change as well One first receives true awareness of the disorder of chronic disorganization when it starts to negatively affect relationships with friends and family members.
 Everybody becomes affected by this situation, especially those sharing living quarters with the one involved.

 Ariane Benefit, an organizing coach and chronic disorganization specialist, prefers to use the term "lifelong disorganization" when referring to the problem of chronic disorganization.
 The National Study Group for Chronic Disorganization recommends that one get help through a professional organizer or a nonjudgmental friend.

 Hope for Chronic Disorganization

 The National Study Group of Chronic Disorganization is the most trusted organization to go to for finding an organizer on the nationwide level.
 Many organizers will not have the training to deal with someone with chronic disorganization, but ones found through the website below (in Resources) can have a greater chance of working successfully with the people who need them.

 Pack rats are often considered victims of chronic disorganization, but this isn't always the case.
 Many are capable of keeping lots of things, and keeping them in order.

-The person with chronic disorganization will keep those things, yet keep them in disarray.

-Many people associate chronic disorganization with having a clinical problem such as obsessive compulsive behavior, although this may seem at the opposite end of the spectrum.
+The person with chronic disorganization will keep those things, yet keep them in disarray Many people associate chronic disorganization with having a clinical problem such as obsessive compulsive behavior, although this may seem at the opposite end of the spectrum.
 Keep in mind that chronic disorganization is not yet classified as an illness or disorder, and that should be explained when approaching someone who has it.